Fire and Ice

 Gabrielle turned back to look at the beautiful island.
 She hid a smile at the idea of her self-sufficient daughter having trouble getting around Jappa.
 She knew Elissa was on a serious quest to retrieve the Amazons taken from the campsite, but hoped the journey might lead to an opportunity for them to grow closer.

 When they stepped ashore a monk walked up to Xena and bowed.
 He held a beautiful sword in his hand, which he offered to her.

 "Greetings, Warrior Princess, Akemi welcomes you once more to the land of her forefathers."

-Xena was stunned.
+Xena was stunned at his words.
 "You've seen Akemi?"

 "She saved me when an evil spirit took the soul of a brother monk I traveled with.
 I ran in fear.
 Akemi told me you were the only person who could kill the Lord of the Dark Land.
 She said a warrior from far away would save us, that fire and ice would meet to quench vengeance's rage."

 "Xena, let's go find your friend; let's help Akemi?"